Skip to content

 • XP systems, unlockable levels, daily streaks, and skill badges to reward consistency.

-• Global leaderboards and friendly competitions to fuel engagement.
+• Global leaderboards competitions to fuel engagement.

 3. Personalized Progress Tracking: